 The market for on-grid applications, where solar power supplements the electricity a customer purchases from the utility network or sells to a utility under a FIT, depends largely on the availability and size of government subsidy programs and economic incentives.
 At present, the cost of solar power exceeds retail electricity rates in many locations.
 Government incentives vary by geographic market.
 Governments in many countries, most notably China, Germany, Italy, the Czech Republic, the U.S., Japan, Canada (Ontario), South Korea, India, France, Australia and the United Kingdom, have provided incentives in the form of FITs, rebates, tax credits, renewable portfolio standards and other incentives.
 These governments have implemented mandates to end-users, distributors, system integrators and manufacturers of solar power products to promote the use of solar energy in on-grid applications and to reduce dependency on other forms of energy.
 Some of these government mandates and economic incentives have been or are scheduled to be reduced or eliminated altogether.
-For example, the National Development and Reform Commission, or the NDRC, announced reductions in FITs for utility-scale solar projects and reductions in subsidies for distributed generation solar projects in 2017.
+For example, the June 1, 2018 announcement by the National Development and Reform Commission, or the NDRC, that it intended to reduce subsidies for ground mounted and distributed PV projects and to decrease China's FIT policy has adversely impacted the solar markets.
 It is likely that this trend will continue, and that, eventually, subsidies for solar energy will be phased out completely.

-While solar power projects may continue to offer attractive internal rates of return, it is unlikely internal rates of return will be as high as they were in the past.
+While solar power projects may continue to offer attractive internal rates of return, it is unlikely that these rates will be as high as they were in the past.
 If internal rates of return fall below an acceptable rate for project investors, and governments continue to reduce or eliminate subsidies for solar energy, this may cause a decrease in demand and considerable downward pressure on solar systems and therefore negatively impact both solar module prices and the value of our solar power projects.
 The reduction, modification or elimination of government subsidies and economic incentives in one or more of our markets could therefore materially and adversely affect the growth of such markets or result in increased price competition, either of which could cause our revenues to decline and harm our financial results.